I’m currently offering three versions of the cart standard, with a few options for special orders – see below for details.

 All of the decks I’ve built I’ve never attached to the frame, they just sit on the frame and have cleats that keep them from sliding around.
 This makes it easy to take them off and to tip the cart up in storage, or to swap with other accessories.
 For some folks they like to attach the deck securely (it is quieter that way) and if you like you can either drill holes directly into the frame and use bolts or self tapping screws, or if you want to preserve the integrity of the frame I suggest simply bolting pieces of wood to bottom of the deck that sandwich the square tube.

 These carts are designed with accessories in mind.
-We have several in development but none ready to offer as “off the shelf” as of the moment.
+I have several in development but none ready to offer as “off the shelf” as of the moment.
 Currently there are prototypes and one offs of several accessories including a rolling row marker and a drip winder.
 In development are a bike hitch which makes the cart into a trailer, a bed flamer, a cultivating rake, and a stacking shelf set up for hauling transplants to the field.
 Two options that will likely be available in the very near future are an electric assist option and disk brakes for use on steeper hills.
 If you want to order one of these let us know and we’ll get you a quote.

 Click here for more on the design features.